Basis-Theory/basistheory-python/CONTRIBUTING.md

 ## Updating the SDK

-First download the latest API schema to `./swagger.json`, which can be done with the command:
+Download the latest API schema to `./swagger.json` from `https://api.basistheory.com/swagger/v1/swagger.json`, which can be done manually or with the command:

 ```shell
 make update-api-spec
 ```

-Then regenerate the SDK using the open api generator with the command:
+Once the latest api spec has been downloaded locally, you must regenerate the SDK using the open api generator, which can be done with the command:

 ```shell
 make generate-sdk